concordia-dcart/CART210/README.md

 Some classes incorporate [Jhave's](https://glia.ca/) course conceptualization and materials.

-For all communication with Gabriel and Abygail, use the class email:
+For all communication with Gabriel and Abygail, use the class' email:

 [cart210nmt@liveconcordia.onmicrosoft.com](mailto:cart210nmt@liveconcordia.onmicrosoft.com)